-One evening, I found Mama Kuria had another visitor by the name Mrs. Dismas, an attractive lady I hadn't met before but who knew my family.
+One memorable evening, I found Mama Kuria had in her house another visitor by the name Mrs. Dismas, an attractive lady I hadn't met before but who knew my family.
 As Mama Kuria went about her business in the house, I fell into a conversation with Mrs. Dismas during which she told me someone in my family had been at Starehe Boys' Centre.
-And when she asked me who, I told her it was me and my immediate elder brother Paddy.
+And when she asked me who it was, I told her it was me and my immediate elder brother Paddy.

 "Did you meet [Dr.] Griffin?" she asked as soon as she learnt I was once a Starehe boy.

 "Yes!"
 I replied, "He died in 2005 when I was in Fourth Form."